-Open to a team of two active SkillsUSA members enrolled in programs focused on creating interactive applications and/or video game design and development as occupational objectives.
-Up to four additional students from the same school and program may assist the team, as long as they are properly credited per the instructions below under section 2 of "Equipment and Materials."
+Open to a team of two active SkillsUSA members enrolled in career and technical education programs with creating interactive applications and/or video game design and development as occupational objectives.
+Up to four additional students from the same school and program may assist the team if they are properly credited per the instructions below under section 2 of "Equipment and Materials."